Demi-Gods and Semi-Devils: Qiao Feng's story

-Feeling regret and sorrow, Xiao Feng leaves Song territory with Azi, Azhu's younger sister, whom he has promised to take care of.
+Feeling regret and sorrow, Xiao Feng leaves with Azi, Azhu's younger sister, whom he has promised to take care of.
 Azi has a crush on him but he does not reciprocate her feelings as he loved only her sister.
-They wander far into northeast China and settle down among the Jurchen tribes.
-By chance, Xiao Feng encounters the Liao emperor, Yelü Hongji, becomes sworn brothers with him, and helps him suppress a rebellion by a Liao prince.
-In return, Xiao Feng receives the prince's title and estate.
-Xiao Feng returns to the Song Empire later to find Azi and attend a wulin gathering at Shaolin Monastery, where he combines forces with Duan Yu and Xuzhu to overcome their foes.
-At Shaolin, the truths behind all the murders are revealed and the guilty parties receive their just deserts; Xiao Feng also successfully proves his innocence and makes peace with the wulin.
+They wander far into northeast China and live among the Jurchen tribes.
+By chance, Xiao Feng encounters the Liao emperor Yelü Hongji, becomes sworn brothers with him, and helps him suppress a coup.
+In return, Xiao Feng is given a princely title and estate.
+He returns to the Song Empire later to find Azi and attend a wulin gathering hosted by the Shaolin Sect, where he reaffirms his oath of brotherhood with Duan Yu and Xuzhu, and fights alongside them against their common enemies.
+At the gathering, the truths behind all the murders are revealed and the guilty parties receive their just deserts; Xiao Feng also proves his innocence and makes peace with the wulin.

-Towards the end of the novel, Yelü Hongji plans to invade the Song Empire and wants Xiao Feng to support him, but the latter refuses and attempts to dissuade him to prevent bloodshed.
-The Liao emperor imprisons Xiao Feng and leads his army to attack Song.
-In the meantime, Azi escapes from Liao and seeks help from Duan Yu, Xuzhu and their allies.
-Impressed by Xiao Feng's righteousness and pursuit for peace, they manage to rally martial artists from throughout the wulin to join them in rescuing Xiao Feng.
+Towards the end of the novel, Yelü Hongji plans to invade the Song Empire and wants Xiao Feng to support him, but the latter refuses and attempts to dissuade him from bloodshed.
+The Liao emperor then imprisons Xiao Feng and leads his army to war.
+In the meantime, Azi escapes and seeks help from Duan Yu, Xuzhu, and their allies.
+Impressed by Xiao Feng's righteousness, they manage to rally members of the wulin to join them in rescuing Xiao Feng.
 Even though the mission is successful, they are ultimately outnumbered and trapped by Liao forces at Yanmen Pass.
 Xiao Feng takes Yelü Hongji hostage and forces him to promise that there will be no war between Song and Liao for as long as he lives.
-Yelü Hongji agrees shortly after realizing his needs to counter the emerging threats posed by the Jurchen tribal leader Wanyan Aguda.
 He then commits suicide while Azi follows suit.